NCAR/ccpp-framework/doc/CCPPtechnical/source/CCPPPreBuild.rst

  #. **ERROR: Variable** X **requested by MODULE_**\Y **SCHEME_**\Z **SUBROUTINE_**\A **not provided by the model**
      **Exception: Call to compare_metadata failed.**

      * A variable requested by one or more physics schemes is not being provided by the host model.
-If the variable exists in the host model but is not being made available for the CCPP, an entry must be added to one of the host model variable metadata tables.
+If the variable exists in the host model but is not being made available for the :term:`CCPP`, an entry must be added to one of the host model variable metadata tables.
  #. **ERROR:   error, variable** X **requested by MODULE_**\Y **SCHEME_**\Z **SUBROUTINE_**\A **cannot be identified unambiguously.
 Multiple definitions in MODULE_**\Y **TYPE_**\B
       * A variable is defined in the host model variable metadata tables more than once (with the same standard name).
 Remove the offending entry or provide a different standard name for one of the duplicates.
  #. **ERROR:   incompatible entries in metadata for variable** var_name: